petrannce/Python_practicals/README.md

 53. Delete a Shortcut → Delete a Shortcut from Desktop
 54. Rainbow Circle → Rainbow Circle using Python
 55. Audio file from Youtube → Downloading a Audio file from Youtube Video
+56. Simple PDF → Create a Simple PDF (using reportlab)

 Events (Special Occasion Scripts)